-Care Unbound Ltd (aka "Here") is a UK registered company limited by shares.
+Care Unbound Ltd t/a Here is a UK registered company limited by shares.
 It is set up as a social enterprise so that any surpluses are reinvested in the business.
 It has no subsidiaries or parent but does hold a 50% corporate ownership in Yma it's Welsh cousin.
 Here is majority owned by it's employees.

-Here operates in the UK only and we employ around 300 people including 115 on casual contracts.
-The majority of our services operate throughout the year, except our COVID vaccination service which is seasonal in Spring and Autumn.
+Here operates in the UK only and we employ around 196 people including 27 on casual contracts.
+The majority of our services operate throughout the year.